 If you really want to hold tight to your money and you don't mind giving up things like a pool and spa (you're in Hawaii...you should be in the ocean!), stay in a vacation rental.
 I've stayed in them on my last 4 trips to Kauai and have LOVED them.
 I use www.vrbo.com.

 Here are two of my blogs on Kauai (and Maui)...maybe they'll help you get a feel for the experience.

 We stayed at the Kauai Marriott for $249 a night, with ocean/pool view, and free internet.
 If you rent a car, just park, the bellmen wont worry about your parking charge, make sure you tell the desk no if they ask if you have a car.
-Saves $14 a day. about 7 years ago
+Saves $14 a day. almost 8 years ago

 The Marriott Wailea on Maui is beautiful - it's on the quiet side of the island, walking distance from the boutique shops.
 It has it's own private beach, adults only serenity pool and is very close to Makena/big beach which is the best beach on the island.

-It's also only 5 minutes drive from Kihei where you can take surfing lessons and depart for snorkelling/scuba trips. about 7 years agoAnswered by Sunny via WorldNomads.com
+It's also only 5 minutes drive from Kihei where you can take surfing lessons and depart for snorkelling/scuba trips. almost 8 years agoAnswered by Sunny via WorldNomads.com